EricThomson/PySideSummer/Chapter14/usefulStuff.md

     ###Subclassing

     When subclassing QtCore.QAbstractTableModel, you must implement QtCore.QAbstractItemModel.rowCount(), QtCore.QAbstractItemModel.columnCount(), and QtCore.QAbstractItemModel.data().
-Default implementations of the QtCore.QAbstractTableModel.index() and QtCore.QAbstractTableModel.parent() functions are provided by QtCore.QAbstractTableModel.
-Well behaved models will also implement QtCore.QAbstractItemModel.headerData(). [huh?]
+Default implementations of the QtCore.QAbstractTableModel.index() and QtCore.QAbstractTableModel.parent() functions are provided by QtCore.QAbstractTableModel.Most models also implement QtCore.QAbstractItemModel.headerData(). [not required officially though]

     Editable models need to implement QtCore.QAbstractItemModel.setData(), and implement QtCore.QAbstractItemModel.flags() to return a value containing Qt.ItemIsEditable.